Chart Color Schemes

 Ashcroft's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Ashcroft residents show relatively positive health outcomes with low prevalence of common conditions among the general population, although this is higher than the national average for older and at-risk cohorts.
-Private health cover is extremely low, at approximately 45% (1,655 people), compared to Greater Sydney's 52.5%.
-Nationally, it stands at 55.3%.
+Ashcroft residents show relatively positive health outcomes with a low prevalence of common conditions among the general population, but higher than national averages for older and at-risk cohorts.
+Private health cover is extremely low, at approximately 45% (1,664 people), compared to Greater Sydney's 53.8%.
+Nationally, it stands at 55.7%.

-The most prevalent medical conditions are arthritis (7.8%) and asthma (7.2%).
-A total of 71.9% report no medical ailments, lower than Greater Sydney's 77.9%.
-The area has a higher proportion of seniors aged 65 and over at 12.6% (461 people), compared to Greater Sydney's 10.1%.
-Health outcomes among seniors require more attention due to presenting challenges.
+The most common conditions are arthritis (7.8%) and asthma (7.2%), while 71.9% report no medical ailments, compared to Greater Sydney's 77.9%.
+The area has a higher proportion of seniors aged 65 and over, at 12.6% (464 people), than Greater Sydney's 10.1%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health